bhardwajRahul/best-ai-and-llm-engineering-resource/README.md

 ## 📚AI and LLM Engineering Books

 Books are gret way to start your AI journey, especially if you want to transition form Software Engineer to AI Engineer.
-Here are **10 must-read AI and LLM engineering books** for developers in 2025:
+Here are **10 must-read AI and LLM engineering books** for developers:
 1. [The LLM Engineering Handbook by Paul Iusztin and Maxime Labonne](https://buff.ly/wogklbo)
 2. [AI Engineering by Chip Huyen](https://buff.ly/Nf1RMHU)
 3. [Designing Machine Learning Systems by Chip Huyen](https://buff.ly/EfN5uOE)